gis-rpd/pipelines/README.md

   run.sh >> logs/submission.log`.
 Upon restart, partially created
   files will be automatically deleted and the pipeline will skip already completed steps
+- Output: results can be found in the respective `./out/` sub-directory.
+In addition a file called `report.html` will be generated containing some basic information about the analysis.

 ## How it works

 - All pipelines are based on [![Snakemake](https://img.shields.io/badge/snakemake-≥3.5.2-brightgreen.svg?style=flat-square)](http://snakemake.bitbucket.org)